 If there is one factor changing the rules of the game in property sales, it is energy efficiency.
 And in 2026, this goes from being a commercial argument to a regulatory obligation.

-The EU Directive that changes everything
+The EU directive that changes everything

 The Energy Performance of Buildings Directive (EPBD) establishes mandatory milestones: